fecgov/openFEC/PULL_REQUEST_TEMPLATE.md

 _This might include:_

 - links to sample pages to test
-- Any local environmental setup that is unusual (env vars, API version to point to, etc)
+- Any local environmental setup, including unusual env vars, API version to point to, etc.

 ## System architecture updates (if applicable)
 _If this pull request changes our [current system diagram](https://github.com/fecgov/FEC/wiki/2.-FEC-system-diagram), include a description of those changes here and update the system diagram._